 Kit fees paid to members of the sound department are often the closest that kit fees come to a standard equipment rental.
 Sound recordists generally prefer the familiarity and versatility of their own kits and will often rent it out under the price of their kit fee at heavily discounted prices, in order to encourage production to rent directly from them.

-As you can imagine, this is almost always a mutually beneficial arrangement, but, as a result, there’s nothing like a standard kit fee when it comes to the sound department.
 For price comparisons, it’s best to check out the rental prices of specific or similar pieces of equipment at your local rental houses.

 At Wrapbook, we're all about providing the very best free resources to producers and their crews.
 However, this post is not a substitute for professional legal advice.
 Answers do not create a company-client relationship, nor is it a solicitation to offer legal advice.
 Seek the advice of a licensed attorney in the appropriate jurisdiction before taking any action that may affect your decisions or rights.